Glasgow Science Centre Visitor Guide

 BodyWorks Exhibition: This interactive exhibition puts your body and mind to the test.
 Explore over 100 exhibits, games, and challenges that help you discover how your body works.
 This hands-on experience is both educational and fun, appealing to children and adults alike.

 Science Show Theatre: Experience live science shows that are as entertaining as they are informative.
-Witness explosive demonstrations, be awed by the power of physics, and engage with expert presenters.
+Witness explosive demonstrations, be astounded by the power of physics, and interact with knowledgeable presenters.
 These exciting shows are a great way to learn about the fascinating world of science in a lively and interactive environment.

 Planetarium: Step into the state-of-the-art digital planetarium and embark on a cosmic journey through the universe.
 With expert presenters guiding you, explore the night sky, visit distant galaxies, and learn about celestial bodies.
 This immersive experience is captivating, awe-inspiring, and ideal for space enthusiasts of all ages.